gpeddle/leetcode-python-chatgpt-35/README.md

 ## Completing a problem

-Once you have completed a problem and passed the leetcode judge submission process, review the code folder and then commit to github.
+After completing a problem and passing the leetcode judge submission process, review the code folder and then commit to github.
 This maintains a clean set of solutions and a history of how you approached solving these problems.

 Congratulations!
 Your next step is to choose a new problem and repeat this process.

-My own experience of approaching leetcode this way was centered around a time-boxed (45 minute) period in the early morning.
-If a problem was not complete at the end of my time-box, I would simply continue the next morning and work the cycle.
+Using this approach, I completed 10 problems in about an hour… but most of the time was spent on file copy/paste.
+The actual time the AI was involved is probably about 5 minutes.

+ChatGPT got everything right on its first attempt.

 ## Enjoy